HarshSingh21/HarshSingh21/README.md

 - 👋 Hi, I’m @HarshSingh
-- 👀 I’m interested in builiding new thinks which hgelps world
+- 👀 I’m interested in builiding new thinks which helps world
 - 🌱 I’m currently learning basic programming language
 - 💞️ I’m looking to collaborate on WEB APP AND AI/ML
 - 📫 How to reach me Singh_harsh14 ( insta / twiiter)